denten-books/plain-text/3-format.md

 others usually do not (font kerning).
 Textual criticism reminds the literary theorist of the transition that happens between literary texts and literary works.
-It is always a fraught process, because a theorist's abstract beliefs must always be weighed against the material affordances of a concrete textual witness.
+It is always a fraught process, because a theorist's abstract beliefs must be continually weighed against the material affordances of a concrete textual witness.
 A word or comma omitted, a forgotten line, cannot ever become a part of the meaning making processes.
 Format stands at the gates of hermeneutics.

 [^ln3-remind]: See for example @shillingsburg_being_2006;
 @greetham_textual_1989.